 All of our classes include a warm up and a cool down for safety and to prevent injury.
 If you are more than 5 minutes late to your class then you may join in at your own risk.
 If you are more than 10 minutes late you may be turned away to avoid disruption to other attendees and for your own safety.

-Please get in touch with us by email [email protected] or by phone 01-2829837.
-Please provide us with a months notice if you are cancelling your monthly class membership.
+Please get in touch with us by email firstname.lastname@example.org.
+Please provide us with 30 Days Notice if you are cancelling your monthly class membership.
 We have waiting lists and can offer your place to someone waiting.
 See our Terms and Conditions for Monthly Memberships.
 For all other appointments please note that we need 24 hours notice to cancel or a cancellation fee will apply.
 See our Studio Policies.
 Many thanks.

 Yes, we have gift vouchers available to purchase from reception or via our website home page.